Joey Meneses Player Props: Nationals vs. Mariners

-Joey Meneses -- with an on-base percentage of .244 in his past 10 games, 88 points lower than his season-long percentage -- will be in action for the Washington Nationals versus the Seattle Mariners, with Luis Castillo on the hill, on June 26 at 9:40 PM ET.
+On Tuesday, Joey Meneses (.268 on-base percentage in past 10 games, 63 points below season-long percentage) and the Washington Nationals face the Seattle Mariners, whose starting pitcher will be Bryan Woo.
+First pitch is at 9:40 PM ET.

-He collected three RBI (going 2-for-5 with a double) in his previous game against the Padres.
+In his previous game, he went 1-for-4 with a double against the Mariners.

 Joey Meneses Game Info & Props vs. the Mariners